vliz-be-opsci/dmbon-assistant/CONTRIBUTING.md

 Additionally, check if there are already existing libraries that provide the enhancement - no need to reinvent the wheel!

 ##### How do I submit a (good) feature suggestion?
+Once you have thought of a good feature suggestiong you can create an issue by providing the sufficient information through filling in the template that should appear when filing a [new issue](https://github.com/vliz-be-opsci/dmbon-assistant/issues/new/choose).
+Please be sure to select the 'Feature request' template.
+Please try to explain the suggested feature clearly as others might be implementing this feature.
+Additionally, any suggestions on how you would like the feature to be integrated is more than welcome.
+This can include (pseudo)code snippets, or 'MS Paint' style images that clearly lay out your idea.

 ---
 [//]: <> (YOUR CONTRIBUTION)